6 Lb. Polyurethane Mix and Pour Foam

 Higher Density for Strength and Improved Detail

 This 6 lb. density foam comes as a two-part kit, both parts equally mixed.
 It is a closed-cell system, meaning individual cells of foam trap in air and keep liquids out.
 Compared to lower density foams, the 6 lb.
-Mix and Pour Foam offers superior compressive strength (120 psi), so it's ideal filling cavities that will be might be used to support a heavy load.
+Mix and Pour Foam offers superior compressive strength (120 psi), so it's ideal filling cavities that will be used to support a heavy load.
 It is often used to make millwork, floats for wastewater treatment plants, and Coast Guard buoys.
 Because of its smaller cell structure, it is also frequently used to make detailed plugs or sculptures.

 - 6 lb. foam expands approximately 10 times its liquid volume before cure, and will fill any shape.